Table of Contents

-Alcoholism can have devastating effects on a marriage.
-Spouses who contend with the impact of alcohol abuse in the home can recite a long list of issues that harm the marriage.
-These include financial difficulties, shame, anxiety, frustration, neglecting the needs of the children, and the fear of physical harm.
-In fact, one of the most devastating negative effects involves the angry alcoholic husband.
+Alcoholism can have terrible effects on a marriage.
+Spouses who deal with alcohol abuse in the home know how this can harm the marriage.
+An alcohol problem can impact all aspects of home life.
+Problems include money problems, feelings of shame, anxiety, stress, neglect of the children, and fear of abuse.
+In fact, one of the worst effects is the angry alcoholic husband.

-In addition to the dangers posed to the woman with an angry alcoholic husband, there are other manifestations of alcoholism in the home.
-Disordered coping skills can emerge as the wife adapts to the situation.
-Many times the woman simply feels completely powerless to the actions of the alcoholic husband, and may begin to rely on unproductive coping techniques.
-These can add to the existing problems already present in the home.
+Disordered coping skills can emerge as the wife adapts to the husband’s drinking problem.
+Often the woman feels powerless to the actions of her husband, and relies on less than helpful coping techniques.
+These can add to the problems that are already present in the home.

 Alcoholism and Violence

 The link between alcohol abuse and violence is well known.
 A report by the Department of Justice states that up to 37% of crimes involved alcohol when the offense occurred.
 Alcohol causes someone to lose control of their emotions when triggered.
 The alcohol can impair the person’s executive functions.
 This is the region of the brain that involves impulse control.